 Research published in 2016 showed inositol is as effective as metformin in improving the symptoms of PCOS when one group with PCOS was given metformin and another was given inositol.
 Both treatments have similar effects in inducing weight loss.
 Because of metabolic changes, the menstrual cycle length improved in approximately 80% of women, with a complete restoration of a normal menstrual cycle in about 50% of the patients.
-However, the administration of metformin is associated with side effects that are not experienced with inositol, making inositol a favourable option.
+Along with being better for reproductive health, this increases chances of conception if you’re trying to conceive.
+The administration of metformin is associated with side effects that are not experienced with inositol, making inositol a favourable option.

 In 2011, a two-stage study established the efficacy of inositol for PMDD.
 Results clearly showed that Myo-inositol could reduce several aspects of PMDD syndrome, including symptoms of depression.
 All scores improved in the Myo-inositol treated groups compared with the baseline and the placebo.

 A study in 2017 identified people at risk of gestational diabetes and put them into 4 groups: Myo-inositol, d-chiro-inositol, combined Myo- and d-chiro-inositol or a placebo.
 The group of women allocated to receive Myo-inositol alone had a lower incidence of abnormal oral glucose tolerance test (OGTT).